 With the Comfort Plus model we have a control panel to click the AquaGo into different modes.
 In “Eco” mode, the unit operates like a standard, tankless water heater where the heating unit starts up when water starts flowing.
 This takes a little bit of time to heat up – maybe about 15-20 seconds – and then you get hot water at your faucet.
 It saves propane but uses a bit more water.

-In “Comfort” mode (2nd option), the small tank in the unit is heated to above 102F prior to the ask for water, so it’s already hot when you turn the faucet on!
+In “Comfort” mode (2nd option), the small tank in the unit heats water to above 102F prior to the ask for water, so it’s already hot when you turn the faucet on!
 The heating of this tank takes very little time.
 This uses more propane (a little) but saves water usage, which is great if you’re out boondocking.

-There are also options for “Winterization” for operation with the electric antifreeze kit and “Clean” which is used for a declacification process that is one-of-its-kind in the industry!
+“Winterization” and “Clean” are also options.
+Winterization is for operation with the electric antifreeze kit and “Clean” which is used for a declacification process that is one-of-its-kind in the industry!
 We cover these options in a bit more detail down below.